iSevenDays/autoscout_coding_task/README.md

 ```

 ## Features
+Changelog v1.1:

+1. Added Offline mode support.
+The UI works with a cache by default and doesn't know anything about the internet connection.

+    1. FruitsProvider downloads the data and instructs FruitManager to cache it.
+    2. ContentViewBusinessLogic manages contentViewData that holds fruits view models for the UI displaying.
+    3. ContentViewBusinessLogic observes changes from FruitManager and loads models from it
+    4. ContentView displays the data from ContentViewData
+    5. FruitManager is responsible for CRUD operations on a separate queue
+    6. FruitCache is responsible for CRUD operations directly to Realm DB
+2. Added DependencyInjector - production tested minimalistic dependency injector written by Anton Sokolchenko (original reference: https://avdyushin.ru/posts/swift-property-wrappers/ )
+3. Realm DB Objects are never used in services or UI.
+We never want to pass the Objects between threads.
+This behavior is **not** desired, because it leads to crashes.
+Instead, Swift Structs are passed between services, and crashes never occur.
+4. QueueExecutable is a custom made synchronization toolkit.
+It uses BoltsTask to chain operations and wraps GDC queue into convenient synchronization blocks.
+Read operatinos are executed concurrently, Write operations use barrier block and are executed sequentially.

+Changelog v1.0:

 1. The app is written using SwiftUI  - yeah, who doesn't like new libraries and features from Apple?
 2. The Network layer uses fancy CombineAPI (FruitClient.swift)
 3. The localizable files are generated using SwiftGen to prevent typos